Top 10 Grammar Blunders Professors Hate

 Fix: The list of items is on the desk.

-2. Comma Splices
+2. Comma splices

 Incorrect: She studied all night, she still failed the test.